Azure/azure-sdk-for-js/sdk/identity/identity-broker/README.md

 ## Microsoft account (MSA) passthrough

 Microsoft accounts (MSA) are personal accounts created by users to access Microsoft services.
-MSA- passthrough is a legacy configuration which enables users to get tokens to resources which normally do not accept MSA logins.
+MSA-passthrough is a legacy configuration which enables users to get tokens to resources which normally do not accept MSA logins.
 This is only available to first-party applications.
-Users authenticating with an application that is configured to use MSA-passthrough can set `legacyEnableMsaPassthrough` to `True` inside `brokerOptions` of `InteractiveBrowserCredentialNodeOptions` for `InteractiveBrowserCredentialOptionhs` to allow these personal accounts to be listed by WAM.
+Users authenticating with an application that is configured to use MSA-passthrough can set `legacyEnableMsaPassthrough` to `True` inside `InteractiveBrowserCredentialNodeOptions.brokerOptions`  to allow these personal accounts to be listed by WAM.

 ## Redirect URIs